-Consent will not be withheld for rent arrears if the tenant is exchanging with another Waverley tenant and is downsizing to a more affordable home.
+Consent will not be withheld for rent arrears if the tenant is exchanging with another Waverley tenant and is downsizing to a more affordable home with a repayment agreement.

 Conditional Consent

 The Council can apply conditions before a mutual exchange can go ahead for example to clear rent arrears, repair damage to the property or stop anti-social behaviour.